Storyflow Logo

 Cloze logo

-Cloze automatically pulls relationship signals from email and calendar without requiring manual logging.
-For users who want zero-friction tracking, Cloze is the most-automated option.
+Camp: Auto-Sync.
+Cloze automatically pulls relationship signals from email and calendar with no manual logging at all.
+For users who want zero-friction tracking, it is the most-automated tool on this list.

-Best for: Users who want zero-friction auto-sync.
-Not for: users who prefer intentional manual tracking.
+Best for: Users who want fully automatic, zero-friction relationship capture.
+Not for: users who prefer deliberate, intentional tracking.

-Pros: Best auto-pull from email and calendar, low friction, strong AI prioritisation.
+Pros: Best auto-pull from email and calendar, near-zero logging friction, strong AI prioritisation of who to contact next.

-Cons: Auto-pull can feel intrusive, the AI prioritisation sometimes surfaces low-value contacts, smaller community than Dex.
+Cons: Auto-pull can feel intrusive, the prioritisation sometimes surfaces low-value contacts, and the community is smaller than Dex's.

-Verdict: Cloze is the right pick for zero-friction auto-sync.
+Verdict: Cloze is the right pick for people who will never hand-log an interaction.

 9. HubSpot Free (Best Free Sales CRM Repurposed)